Sierra-Alpha/desert/docs/project-report.md

    As part of the package setup I went through and added a license file to all the repositories and relevant source files.
-But this led to an interesting situation that conflicted with how GNU Stow works, it doesn't expect there to be any files in the directory that stow is called from, only directories this caused an error running the stow part of the config
+But this led to an interesting situation that conflicted with how GNU Stow works, it doesn't expect there to be any files in the directory that stow is called from, only directories, this caused an error running the stow part of the config.

    **Solution**
    Use the Unix supported concept of globs for directory wildcarding in the form of `*/` to skip any file thats not a folder in the dotfiles directory.
-It even was my first ever stack overflow answer and got marked as the [accepted answer](https://stackoverflow.com/a/64620093/13204078) (at the time of writing)
+It even was my first ever stack overflow answer and got marked as the [accepted answer](https://stackoverflow.com/a/64620093/13204078) (at the time of writing).

  - **Additions to the .bashrc**
    This is a difficult one because the system generates a .bashrc for the user